Medacorp/Luigi-s-Mansion/Official add-ons/3DS Remake add-on/README.md

 WARNING!
-This data pack will always load itself right after the Luigi's Mansion data pack!
+This data pack will always load itself right after the MEDACORP data pack!
 Do not create other add-ons that want this position as well (make them after this one instead).

 # Changes
 Ghost behavioral changes the add-on applies: